anonymous0374/product-manager/101/product-manager-101.md

 responsibilites of the product manager.
 This is important not only for the product management team, but also for other cross-functional teams.

+### Represent Product Internally
+  1. Evangelism of the product.
+Represent the product team across the company, so as to get resources from the company(or the product may be cancelled).
+  2. Review executives' points --> they may soud like giving specific strategy when they only mean to suggest alternatives to be investigated and considered.
+Good product manager should verify if it's valid or not.

+### Represents Customer
+  1. During a product being designed, developed, tested, and released, there're hundereds of decisions to make.
+Good product manager should represent target customers and ensure target customers are considered in these process.

 ## What's NOT a Product Manager's Responsibilities

 ### Product Manager do NOT manage people